rtoy/cmucl/BUILDING.md

 The recompilation process basically consists of 4 phases/parts:

-a) Compiling the lisp files that make up the standard kernel.
+1. Compiling the lisp files that make up the standard kernel.

    This happens in your current CMU CL process, using your current CMU CL's normal file compiler.
 This phase currently consists of 3